discretize/discretize-guides/builds/elementalist/power-sword-weaver/index.md

 **Tryhard Precast**
 - **Do this only if you are on voice with your static**.
-- Use <Effect name="Hypernovalaunch"/>/Portal to go the the platform early, cast <Skill id="5531"/> and drop your <Skill id="5516"/>.
+- Use <SpecialActionKey name="hypernovalaunch"/>/Portal to go the the platform early, cast <Skill id="5531"/> and drop your <Skill id="5516"/>.
 Cast <Skill id="5501"/> on your staff, then equip your Sword/Dagger and shout on voice to start the boss.
 This is a tight precast so make sure you practice it otherwise staff weaver RIP.

 **100%**
 - Attune to <Skill id="5494"/>/<Skill id="5494"/> as soon as the encounter starts.
-Cast <Skill id="5531"/>, <Skill id="5737"/> and <Skill id="5697"/> with <Effect name="Hypernovalaunch"/> inside the hitbox.
+Cast <Skill id="5531"/>, <Skill id="5737"/> and <Skill id="5697"/> with <SpecialActionKey name="hypernovalaunch"/> inside the hitbox.
 Then, drop your <Skill id="5516"/> and follow with the usual burst.

 **Solar Bloom**
 - For this phase start on <Skill id="5494"/>/<Skill id="5492"/> and auto attack the bloom once, then attune to <Skill id="5494"/>/<Skill id="5494"/> to trigger <Trait id="222"/> on the bloom to push it into the pillar.
 This is the fastest way to do your bloom.